Doctors Note Logo

 Missed Period?
 Why Your Body Has Amenorrhea and Medically Approved Next Steps

-First, rule out pregnancy with a home test, then see a clinician if you miss 3 consecutive cycles, if your period never starts by 15, or if you have red flags like severe pain, nipple discharge, vision changes, or symptoms of thyroid or eating disorders.
-There are several factors to consider and medically approved tests and treatments that can protect fertility, bones, and heart health, so review the complete guidance below to decide the right next steps.
+What to do first: Rule out pregnancy with a home test.
+See a clinician if you've missed 3 consecutive cycles, if your period hasn't started by age 15, or if you notice red flags such as severe pelvic pain, nipple discharge, vision changes, or signs of thyroid or eating disorders.

 answer background